maarten-pennings/303WIFILC01/README.md

 So I decided to check if the ESP can read a Google docs spreadsheet.
 Here is a proof of concept [6-webcfg](6-webcfg).

+## 7. Birthdays

+The final firmware is a clock that shows upcoming birthdays, see [7-bdays](7-bdays).

 (end)